The use of natural substances for the

 press.
 The Aztecs

-brewed cocoa like coffee, and although studies show chocolate to contain phenylethylamine or PEA, to my knowledge eating chocolate (and I have done much
+brewed cocoa like coffee, and although studies show chocolate to contain phenylethylamine or PEA, to my knowledge eating chocolate does not have much of an immediate influence on sexuality.
+I don't consider chocolate

 felt raw chocolate had a sexual enhancement effect for them.
 Perhaps the polyphenols in chocolate have a slow